Guy Newman (soccer)

-Guy Newman (born 26 November 1957) is a retired English-American soccer defender who played in the North American Soccer League, American Soccer League and Major Indoor Soccer League.
+Guy Newman (born 26 November 1957) is an English-American retired soccer defender who played in the North American Soccer League, American Soccer League and the Major Indoor Soccer League.
 He is currently coaching at East County Surf Soccer Club.

 Player

 The son of English player and coach, Ron Newman, Guy grew up in the United States.
 In 1977, he played for the semi professional Maccabi Los Angeles club when it won the National Challenge Cup.
 He turned professional in 1978 with the Tampa Bay Rowdies of the North American Soccer League, but injured his shoulder less than 30 seconds into an indoor friendly vs Norwich City F.C.
 He was never able to break into the first team outdoors and moved on to the Fort Lauderdale Strikers in 1979.
 In 1980, he followed his father to the expansion Miami Americans of the American Soccer League.
 The team lasted only one season before folding.
 When Ron Newman moved to coach the San Diego Sockers in 1980, he brought in Guy.
 In 1982, Guy took the field with the Sockers and played three outdoor seasons with them.
 He also played forty-five regular season games for the Sockers indoor team which played in both the NASL indoor circuit as well as in the Major Indoor Soccer League.
 Newman retired from playing professionally in 1987.